FiCacador/Tlaser/README.md

 ## Design

 This project was designed using [FreeCAD](https://www.freecadweb.org/).
 There are more powerful and certainly more user friendly options, but none is actually free (of charge, of licensing, of login) and available for Windows, Mac and Linux.
-Designed on FreeCAD version 0.18.3 with the added workbenches Fasteners and A2plus.
+Designed with FreeCAD version 0.18.3 with the added workbenches [Fasteners](https://github.com/shaise/FreeCAD_FastenersWB), [A2plus](https://github.com/kbwbe/A2plus) and [Exploded Assembly](https://github.com/JMG1/ExplodedAssembly).
 You can find the CAD files for the individual parts and the assembly [here](https://github.com/FiCacador/Tlaser/tree/master/CAD).
 All the features and sketches of the 3D Printed parts are named, for ease of understanding and editing